14 of the Best Hiking Trails Near Montreal

 All Trails subscription – comes in really handy for areas with little or no cell reception, as the annual subscription allows you to download trail maps for offline use.

-Trail Tips for Hiking Trails near Montreal
+Trail Tips for Hiking Trails Near Montreal

 -During the peak summer and fall months, the parking lots can fill up quickly, particularly on weekends.
 Try to arrive early in the morning or late afternoon to guarantee a spot.

 -Mosquitoes and black flies can be a nuisance at certain times during the year.
 The exact dates vary from year to year, but they are generally most present from mid-May to mid-July.
-Regardless of when you come, it’s always a good idea to carry some bug spray with you, just in case.
+Regardless of when you hike, it’s always a good idea to carry some bug spray with you, just in case.

 Want to Discover More Hiking Trails Around Montreal?

-You might be interested in these pages (coming soon):
+You might be interested in these pages:

-Best National Parks for Hiking Near Montreal
+Best National Parks for Near Montreal

-Best Hiking Trails in the Laurentians
+Best Hiking Trails in the Near Mont Tremblant

 Best Hiking Trails in the Eastern Townships